willgeary/willgeary.github.io/_posts/2016-03-05-biking-from-new-york-to-philadelphia.markdown

 So, I decided to bike to Philadelphia.

 ![fig]({{ site.url }}/assets/philly0.jpg)
-*On the Manhattan Bridge, crossing from Brooklyn into Manhattan en route to Philadelphia.*
+<sub>*On the Manhattan Bridge, crossing from Brooklyn into Manhattan en route to Philadelphia.*</sub>

 ### Day 1: Brooklyn to Princeton, NJ (58 miles)